webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - ![segment](img/segment.PNG)
   - ![database](img/database.PNG)
 - **Control File Database**
-  - location of physical files, database name, block size, character set, recovery information.
+  - **location of physical files**, database name, block size, character set, recovery information, checkpoint...
   - when start, loads control file, to find path of other files(data files, redo log files...).
   - multiplexing for redundancy. required to open database.
+  - `SELECT type FROM v$controlfile_record_section;` // show all control file information.
   - ![database files](img/database_files.PNG)
-- **SYSTEM tablespace**
-  - oracle system use only.
-  - all metadata about database is stored here.
-- **UNDO tablespace**
-  - oracle system use only.
-  - stores previous versions of rows.
-  - `ROLLBACK;` command.
-- **TEMP tablespace**
-  - temporary segments, anything that doesn't need persistent storage.
-  - PGA overflow.
-- **Redo Log File Database**
+- **Redo Log Files**
-  - database for redolog files(**transaction logs** are stored, **UPDATE**).
+  - **all transaction logs** are stored, **UPDATE**.
 Allow you to rebuild database on failure.
+  - confirmation of `COMMIT;` is given once transaction is written in redo log.
+  - a separate database is used for storing redo log files.
   - cyclic write(fills one file, writes to other, then goes back to first file and writes).
-  - multiplexing, write to multiple logs for redundancy.
+  - multiplexing, write same transaction data to different locations for redundancy.
   - extension is `.log`, but they are not log files.
 Delete them and database cannot start.
   - ![database files](img/database_files.PNG)
   - ![redo log files](img/redolog_files.PNG)
-- **Database Parameter File**
+- **Parameter File**
-  - SP file.
-Server Parameter file.
+  - Server Parameter(SP) file.
 Binary file that stores the oracle instance configuration parameters.
   - all your custom parameters are stored here. e.g. `PGA_MAX_SIZE=25G`
   - binary file must be changed with 'oracle commands'.
 Cannot be done directly.
-  - can be rebuilt if lost, but easier to add to backup.
+  - can be rebuilt if lost, but easier just to add to backup plan.
   - ![database files](img/database_files.PNG)
 - **Password File**
-  - stores password for users with admin privileges(SYSDBA).
+  - stores password for users with admin privileges(SYSDBA and SYSOPER).
   - stored outside the database.
 Admin has complete control of database.
   - non-administrator users passwords are stored inside the database.
   - ![database files](img/database_files.PNG)
+- **Oracle Net File**
+  - database listener configuration and client-to-database connectivity details.
+- **Flashback Log**
+  - if 'flashback' is enabled, files are written to the 'fast recovery area'.
 - **Alert Log File**
   - list of alerts, errors, events that occurred during database operation.
   - used when troubleshooting problems.